Ridham-Savaliya/Formboost/README.md

 | `npm run lint`          | Run ESLint for code quality               |
 | `npm run format`        | Format code with Prettier                 |
 =======
-# FormBoost
+# Formboom

-FormBoost is a comprehensive web application that provides a powerful form-building and data management solution.
+Formboom is a comprehensive web application that provides a powerful form-building and data management solution.
 It offers a user-friendly interface for creating and customizing forms, as well as advanced features for data analysis and reporting.

 ## Installation
 >>>>>>> 40af3738882195070cb782017fb42cd1189d4275